feldmanjonm/synthetic-audio/README.md

 call makeSYNTHassignNOTES.m to run the synthesizer

-then call an "orchestra file"
+then call a "song file":

     scales.m
     pharawei.m